kamilazdybal/PCAfold/docs/user/clustering.rst

   :width: 300

 .. note:: The first cluster has index ``0`` within all ``clustering.py`` functions.
 When some additional information is printed with ``verbose=True`` during function execution the cluster numeration starts with ``1``.

-See :cite:`1987:nelson` for an introduction to non-standard analysis.

-.. bibliography:: ../bib/refs.bib